Eena contemplated Shanks’ story as she slouched on the edge of the

 “Yes, it is,” Derian agreed.

 Once again Eena was the only lady in the room.
-Much to her relief, no one seemed interested
+Much to her relief, no

-in dancing anymore.
+one seemed interested in dancing anymore.

 She sauntered over to where Shanks strummed on his instrument and

 dropped to her knees on a pile of thick pillows beside him.
-It was impressive watching his fingers shift
+It was impressive watching

-each touch.
-Agus blew on his pipes, and
+perfect sound with each touch.
+Agus blew on his pipes, and Eena observed how he

-Eena observed how he repositioned his fingers just as expertly along hollow
+repositioned his fingers just as expertly along hollow tubes, covering and

-Relaxing against the pile of pillows, Eena let her eyelids fall
+Relaxing against the pile of pillows, Eena let her eyelids fall closed.

-closed.
-She followed the sweet melody
+She followed the sweet melody with her ears, picturing ice skaters cutting

-lake until the song came to an end.
-Then
+swirls in the frozen surface of a lake until the song came to an end.
+Then her

-her eyes opened to look up at the musicians.
+eyes opened to look up at the musicians.

 “You’re both very talented.”